 There’s a lot that goes into warehouse safety.
 To help you get started, below is a comprehensive warehouse safety checklist.

 Note: Be sure to also refer to OSHA’s Warehousing standards.

 1. Set warehouse safety standards specific to your warehouse

 Depending on the size, type of products, equipment, total staff, and type of order fulfillmentservices performed, every warehouse will operate slightly different.
 Consider how your warehouse needs to operate and set standards specific to your warehouse.

 For instance, if you store heavy items, be sure to set standards around forklift operations and storage, as well as designate forklift routes to avoid congestion.

 2. Schedule warehouse audits

 Be sure to regularly schedule warehouse audits to ensure that OSHA guidelines are being followed.

-Observe fulfilment and inventory management processes, warehouse employee behaviour, quality control, and also other equipment like forklifts to ensure safety compliance and maximum efficiency.
+Observe fulfillment and inventory management processes, warehouse employee behavior, quality control, and also other equipment like forklifts to ensure safety compliance and maximum efficiency.